NLnetLabs/draft-koekkoek-dnsop-zone-file-format/draft-koekkoek-dnsop-zone-file-format.md

 # Introduction

-The presentation format defined in [@!RFC1034] section 3.6.1 and [@!RFC1035] section 5.1, defines syntax and semantics to present the contents of RRs in text form.
-As a zone can be expressed in the form of a list of RRs, the format is most often used to portably define zones, but the format has many other applications.
+The presentation format defined in [@!RFC1035] section 5.1 and [@!RFC1034] section 3.6.1, defines syntax and semantics to present the contents of RRs in text form.
+As a zone can be expressed in the form of a sequence of RRs, the format is most frequently used to portably define zones, but the format has many applications.
+The term "presentation format" is officially established in [@!RFC8499] section 5.

-The presentation format is a tabular serialization format with provisions for convenient editing.
-The format is predominantly line based and defines a number of entries.
-Control, blank and rr entries.
-Presentation of fixed fields in rr entries (owner, type, class, TTL) is clearly defined, but the RDATA section of the RR are given using knowledge of the typical representation for the data.
-Given the intentional extensibility of the DNS, the format is therefore subject to change.
-The format can merely define a base syntax that future additions must adhere too.
-RFCs that introduce new RRs commonly dedicate a section to outline the extentsions to the presentation format.
+The presentation format is a concise tabular serialization format with provisions for convenient editing.
+While [@!RFC3597] section 4 defines generic textual representations for type, class and RDATA, given the intentional extensibility of the DNS, the presentation format can merely define a generic text format for RRs, much like [@!RFC1035] section 4.1.3 defines a generic wire format for RRs.
+The RDATA section of the RR must be given using knowledge of the typical representation for the data and is out of scope though basic syntax rules are defined to ensure support for future additions can be implemented with minimal effort.
+The ABNF in [@!RFC9460] Appendix A will be updated to correctly summarizes the allowed inputs.
-Provisions for expressing unknown RRs is provided through generic notation of type, class and RDATA by [@!RFC3597].

 # Terminology

 [@!RFC1035] section 5.1 specifies a format for files containing RRs in text form named master files.
-The format, with additional considerations, is most frequently used to define a zone, but can be used in other scenarios where RRs are stored in text form. [@!RFC1034] section 3.6.1 specifies the textual expression of RRs.
-The text in [@!RFC1034] states a style similar to that in [@!RFC1035] is adopted to present the contents of RRs.
-As such, [@!RFC1034] and [@!RFC1035] define three adjacent formats.
+The format, with additional considerations, is most frequently used to define a zone in master files, commonly referred to as zone files.

-1. Textual expression of RRs ([@!RFC1034] section 3.6.1).
-2. Master files ([@!RFC1035] section 5.1).
-3. Restrictions to master files when defining a zone ([@!RFC1035] section 5.2).

-## Textual expression of RRs

-The distinction between Textual expression of RRs and master files is not clearly defined. [@!RFC1034] merely states RRs are presented in a style similar to that used in master files to show the contents of RRs.
-Specifically, it states most RRs are shown on a single line, but that line continuations are possible using parenthesis and that blank lines may be used for readability. [@!RFC1035] formally defines both types of entries, plus a set of control entries.
-While there is no mention of comment in [@!RFC1034] section 3.6.1, it stands to reason all of the syntax and semantics for blank and rr entries, as defined in [@!RFC0135] section 5.1, is adopted.
+[@!RFC1034] section 3.6.1 states RRs are presented in a style similar to that used in master files to show the contents of RRs.
+Specifically, it states most RRs are shown on a single line, but that line continuations are possible using parenthesis and that blank lines may be used for readability.
+While there is no mention of comments in [@!RFC1034] section 3.6.1, it stands to reason both blank and rr entries defined in [@!RFC0135] section 5.1 are adopted.
 More so, because comments are used in the zone data example in [@!RFC1034] section 6.1.
-Therefore, the format defined in [@!RFC1034] section 3.6.1, for all intents and purposes, is a subset of the format used in master files as defined by [@!RFC1035] section 5.1.

-## Master files

-Master files are text files that contain RRs in text form.
-Since the contents of a zone can be expressed in the form of a list of RRs a master file is most often used to define a zone, though it can be used to list a cache's contents.
-(Quoted from [RFC1035], Section 5)

-The master file format defines syntax and semantics for various types of entries.
-Like [@!RFC1034], it prescribes how to express the contents of RRs, but additionally introduces control entries for more convenient editing. e.g. allow for templating and deduplication through use of $INCLUDE.

-## Zone files

-Zone files provide a standardized means to define zones in authoritative name servers and are supported by most open source implementations.
-The additional restictions that apply when defining a zone are clear and consice, no additional syntax rules are introduced.

-## Presentation format

-In practice, there is no distinction between the formats defined in [@!RFC1034] section 3.6.1 and [@!RFC1035] section 5.1 and the term "presentation format" is often used instead. [@!RFC8499] section 5 formally consolidates both definitions by stating it is the text format used in master files as shown, not formally defined, in [@!RFC1034] or [@!RFC1035].
+In practice, there is no distinction between the formats defined in [@!RFC1034] section 3.6.1 and [@!RFC1035] section 5.1 and the term "presentation format" is frequently used instead. [@!RFC8499] section 5 formally consolidates both definitions by stating it is the text format used in master files as shown, not formally defined, in [@!RFC1034] or [@!RFC1035].

-The term presentation format is strongly preferred over the term master files because the latter may wrongfully signal it as being a format used solely for the purpose of defining zones within a primary authoritative name server.

-FIXME: This document must use the presentation format from here on!

 # Format